Stable components in the parameter plane of transcendental functions of finite type: Introduction

-Entire transcendental functions, whose dynamics have attracted a great deal of attention in the last few years, are special cases of transcendental meromorphic maps because they have no poles.
+Entire transcendental functions, whose dynamics have attracted a great deal of attention in the last few years, may be thought of as special cases of transcendental meromorphic maps in a wider sense, namely those with all their poles at infinity.
 The simplest example is the exponential family $E_\la(z)=e^z+\lambda$.
-By Iversen's theorem \cite{ivethesis} entire functions (and meromorphic functions with finitely many poles), all have infinity as an asymptotic value.
+By Iversen's theorem \cite{ivethesis} entire functions (and meromorphic functions with finitely many poles), all have infinity as an asymptotic value, which may be taken to mean that infinity is a multiple pole.
 By contrast, meromorphic maps for which infinity is not an asymptotic value are at the other end of the spectrum: they necessarily have infinitely many poles and this difference in behavior at infinity has consequences for the dynamical and parameter spaces (see e.g. \cite{berkot}).
 The tangent family of maps $T_\lambda(z)=\lambda \tan(z)$ \cite{DK, KK, GaKo} is the simplest example of these.
 This class, which we denote as

-is in some sense more general than entire or meromorphic maps with a finite number of poles since the condition of infinity {\em not} being an asymptotic value is open.
-In this paper we will give special emphasis to functions in $\pmf$.
-Inspired by the detailed description of the parameter space of the tangent family \cite{KK}, our goal is to initiate a similar study for reasonably general one-parameter slices in $\pmf$ rather than for particular sets of maps and to prove that, just as the Mandelbrot set is a paradigm for one dimensional slices of rational maps, the structures in the parameter space of the tangent family are a paradigm for one dimensional slices of $\pmf$.
+in some sense captures the essence of meromorphic maps since the condition that infinity {\em is not} an asymptotic value persists under small perturbations of $f$ in $\cals$.

-To center the discussion, we consider {\em dynamically natural slices} of these finite type maps.
-Roughly speaking, we define a dynamically natural slice as a one-parameter holomorphic family of meromorphic maps for which only one singular value is allowed to bifurcate at any given parameter value (see Definition \ref{def:dns} for details).
+To center the discussion, we consider {\em dynamically natural families (or slices)} of functions in $\cals$ which, roughly speaking, consist of one-dimensional slices of larger holomorphic families of entire or meromorphic maps, for which only one singular value is allowed to bifurcate at any given parameter value (see Definition \ref{def:dns} for details).
 We concentrate our attention on the behavior of a marked asymptotic value called the {\em free asymptotic value}, and in particular, on the connected components of parameters for which this marked point is attracted to an attracting cycle whose basin contains no other singular value.
-We call these components {\em shell components} and they are the transcendental version of the hyperbolic components one finds in parameter planes of rational maps.
+We call these sets {\em shell components} and they are the transcendental version of the hyperbolic components one finds in parameter planes of rational maps.
+Note, however, that because we allow parabolic cycles to exist and attract a non-free singular value, the maps here need not be hyperbolic.
+While shell components occur in the parameter planes for many families of entire functions, they are better understood in the broader context which includes meromorphic functions.